mludv/old-blog/index.md

 ---
 # Hi, <small>my name is Maximilian Ludvigsson.</small>

-I am selected to the 2012 Google Summer of Code and this blog is supposed to document my project.
-I work with the [Crowdsourcing biology](http://sulab.org/research/crowdbio/) project.
+I am selected to the 2012 Google Summer of Code and this blog is for documenting my work.
+The organization I work with is [Crowdsourcing biology](http://sulab.org/research/crowdbio/).

 # Posts